SinisterSpatula/RetroflagGpiGuides/FileChecksEveryBoot.md

 ```
 [Unit]
 Before=systemd-fsck-root.service
-the directory /etc/systemd/system/ exists but fake-hwclock.service.d doesn't, so you'll have to create that first before editing the file.
 ```
+The directory /etc/systemd/system/ exists but fake-hwclock.service.d doesn't, so you'll have to create that first before editing the file.

 ## Support Thread